Individual & Family Special Enrollment Periods

 If you are currently enrolled in a private health insurance plan with lower monthly premiums and/or lower out-of-pocket costs, or Medicaid, you should report changes in income along with any life events immediately.

 - If your income increases or you lose a member of your household, you may qualify for fewer savings.
 If you don't report these changes, you may have to pay money back when you file your federal tax return.

 - If your income decreases or you gain a member of your household, you may qualify for even lower premiums

 If you received unemployment benefits any time in 2021, you may be eligible for premiums as low as $2/month.
 You should update your DC Health Link account with your unemployment benefits information to lower your premiums quickly.

 If you're a member of a federally recognized tribe or an Alaskan Native Claims Settlement Act (ANCSA) Corporation shareholder, you're eligible for enhanced benefits and protections.

 - You can enroll anytime during the year.

-- You're also eligible for additional savings when you apply for assistance.
+- You're also eligible for lower out-of-pocket costs when you apply for lower monthly premiums.